Updated on October 12th, 2020

 While the addiction treatment programs at our alcohol and drug rehab center are designed to help you overcome your addiction, our main goal is also to improve your overall quality of life by helping you achieve lasting change.

 Personal relationships play a large role in your overall wellness and how you perceive your quality of life.
-While substance abuse decreases your quality of life, research has shown that community support can help improve it by providing the following benefits.
+While substance abuse decreases your quality of life, research has shown that peer support can help improve it in many different ways.
+Here are some of the main benefits of peer support groups in the treatment of addiction.

-- It gives you something to lose. – One study found that when individuals in recovery feel like they have something to lose, such as friends, health, employment, or personal freedom, they are more likely to stay motivated and maintain their sobriety.1 The knowledge that a relapse could harm or destroy an important relationship is a great reason to stay sober.
+- Peer support groups give you something to lose. – One study found that when individuals in recovery feel like they have something to lose, such as friends, health, employment, or personal freedom, they are more likely to stay motivated and maintain their sobriety.1 The knowledge that a relapse could harm or destroy an important relationship is a great reason to stay sober.

-- It helps with stress management. – Social support can also improve your ability to manage stress and utilize coping strategies.1 Whether you are facing the day-to-day stressors of life or are coping with the death of a loved one, a peer support community can help you process these things in a healthy way.
+- Sober support in recovery helps with stress management. – Social support can also improve your ability to manage stress and utilize coping strategies.1 Whether you are facing the day-to-day stressors of life or are coping with the death of a loved one, a peer support community can help you healthily process these things.

-- It provides hope. – Some days in recovery may be more difficult than others, but a support group can offer hope when you feel depressed and beaten down.
+- Social support in addiction recovery offers hope. – Some days in recovery may be more difficult than others, but a support group can offer hope when you feel depressed and beaten down.
 Your peers also provide a judgment-free outlet for open communication about any personal issues you may be dealing with.

-- It gives you strength during difficult times. – You’ll have to fight through difficult times both during and after your drug and alcohol rehab.
-Having peer support in these times is essential to maintaining your sobriety, especially in times when you feel like giving into your cravings and triggers.
+- A sober support network can give you strength during difficult times. – You’ll have to fight through difficult times both during and after your drug and alcohol rehab.
+Having peer support in these times is essential to maintaining your sobriety, especially in times when you feel like giving in to your cravings and triggers.

-- It reduces your risk of relapse. – Individuals who attempt recovery in isolation are much more likely to relapse.
+- Peer support in addiction recovery reduces your risk of relapse. – Individuals who attempt recovery in isolation are much more likely to relapse.
 One study found a significant reduction of relapse in clients who participated in a peer support community program.
 The same study also found that a community program focused on self-determination can have a significant impact on recovery from addiction.2

 - Join a local recovery group.
-After you’ve completed your inpatient treatment, consider joining a local recovery softball league or volunteering with a group of other individuals in recovery.
-This will expand your recovery circle while also providing additional opportunities to build healthy relationships and engage with others who have similar life experiences and struggles.
+After you’ve completed your inpatient treatment, consider joining a local recovery support group, such as Alcoholics Anonymous or Narcotics Anonymous.
+There are also many non-12-Step community support groups like SMART Recovery and LifeRing.
+You may also consider getting involved in sober recreational activities by joining a sober softball league or volunteering with a group of other individuals in recovery.
+These activities will expand your recovery circle while also providing additional opportunities to build healthy relationships and engage with others who have similar life experiences and struggles.

 - Consider relocating to a new city or state for treatment.
 Relocating to a new place for treatment is often the best way to get a fresh start.
 Not only will it be more difficult for old friends and drug dealers to influence you, but you also won’t have to deal with the tempting triggers and memories associated with your home.